rogerSasco/workinstructions/Onboarding.md

-Absolutely, Roger.
-Here's a structured, point-form summary of the **New Staff Onboarding Work Instruction (WI-IT-09)** in table format for easier reference.
-I've grouped the content by section and task category for clarity:
+content by section and task category for clarity:

 ---